jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

   Before events:
     CF: add_patterns_from_buffer at dir.c:1136:6
     CT: skip_utf8_bom at utf8.c:788:0
-    CF: skip_utf8_bom at utf8.c:789:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: skip_utf8_bom at utf8.c:790:30
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
     CF: skip_utf8_bom at utf8.c:790:6
     CT: Jump to external code for memcmp
   Occurrences: 7